Editing an Existing Puzzle

 Henrik Rasmussen

-QUICK STEP GUIDES (more info and pics further down)
+QUICK STEP GUIDES (more information and pictures further down)

 🔍 Adding Missing Information

-- Click the Edit button (Pencil icon) or the 4 square icon + Edit Puzzle on the record.
+- Click/tap the Edit button (Pencil icon) or the 4-square icon + Edit Puzzle in the record

-- Fill in the blank fields with the info you know.
+- Fill in the blank fields with the information that you know

 ✏️ Fixing Incorrect Details

-- Tap on the info that is incorrect - and write a message to the user as to what you believe the correct info should be.
+- Click/tap on the incorrect information and write a message to the user as to what you believe the correct information should be

 Adding missing information

-Occasionally, you might notice that a record contains incorrect or outdated details.
-This could be something small—like a typo in the title—or more significant, such as the wrong manufacturer or missing piece count.
+Occasionally, you may notice that a record contains incorrect or outdated details.
+This could be something small, like a 'typo' in the title or more significantly, such as the wrong manufacturer or the missing piece count.

 If you are confident that the information is incorrect and you have reliable sources to support your correction (such as your own puzzle, reputable websites, or trusted community knowledge), you can:

-PC: click the edit button (Pencil Icon) for that record
+PC: Click/tap the edit button (Pencil Icon) for that record

-Mobile devices: tap the 4 square icon, and select Edit Puzzle
+Mobile devices: Click the 4 square icon, and select Edit Puzzle

 This will take you to the Edit Puzzle screen.

 In the edit form, make the necessary changes in the relevant fields.
 It’s helpful to keep your edits factual and precise.
-When you’re finished, click save at the bottom of the form.
+When you’re finished, click/tap save at the bottom of the form.

-The original submitter (in this example Danielle_West), will be notified that a change was made to their puzzle listing.
+The original submitter (in this example, Danielle_West) will be notified that a change has been made to their puzzle listing.

-Adding missing information to records ensures that puzzle records will be as comprehensive as possible, resulting in the puzzle being much easier to locate by other users.
+Adding missing information to records ensures that puzzle records will be as comprehensive as possible, resulting in every puzzle being much easier to locate by other users.

-However, please be mindful to only add information that you are sure of, and perhaps have double checked with other sources (Your own puzzle, Google searches etc.)
+However, please be mindful that you only add information that you are sure of and, perhaps, have double-checked with other sources (your own puzzle, Google searches, etc.)

 Changing existing information

-As you may have noticed in the edit form above, all fields with existing information was inactive/disabled/greyed out and hence cannot be edited in the same way, as when adding new information.
+As you may have noticed in the edit form above, all fields with existing information were inactive/disabled/greyed out and hence cannot be edited in the same way as when you're adding new information.

 When changing existing information, the procedure is a bit more complicated, as we believe it is fair to give the user who originally submitted the puzzle a chance to discuss the change.

-For this reason, the procedure will be for you to send a request to change the information to the submitter of the puzzle, and let her either accept or deny your suggestion.
+And for this reason, the procedure will be for you to send a 'request' to change the information to the submitter of the puzzle, and let them either accept or deny your suggestion.

-If she accepts your change, the change will be implemented by IPDb within 24 hours automatically.
+If they accept your change, it will be implemented by IPDb within 24 hours, automatically.

-If she deny your suggestion, she will be requested to explain why your suggestion is not valid.
+If they deny your suggestion, they will be asked to explain why your suggestion is not valid.

-If she does not react to your suggestion, she might have stopped using IPDb, your suggestion will be implemented automatically by IPDb within a month.
+If they do not react to your suggestion, they may have stopped using IPDb; in which case, your suggestion will be implemented automatically by IPDb within one month.

-It is polite to answer change request as soon as possible.
+It is polite to answer a change request as soon as possible.

-You can follow the status of your suggestions in the new message box on the left, where they are listed by date (newest on top) for 2 months.
+You can follow the status of your suggestions in the new message box on the left, where they are listed by date (newest at the top) for 2 months.

 Changing information in the detail view

-You can suggest change to any information in the puzzle detail view.
+You can suggest a change to any information in the puzzle detail view.

-On desktop computers you hold down the CTRL key and click on the information you would like to suggest a change to.
+On desktop computers, you hold down the CTRL key and click/tap on the information you would like to suggest a change to.

 On mobile phones you do the same, by making a long press on the information you wish to suggest a change to.